navyasraj02/LangGraph-Instructor-Agent/README.md

 1. Logs into Moodle as an instructor.
 2. Navigates to an assignment submission that needs grading.
-3. Grades the assignment submission .
+3. Grades the assignment submission.
 4. Verifies that the submission is graded.

 ## Setup